 This 15-inch carbon steel skillet from Lodge isn’t your ordinary pan.
 It’s a model that’s designed to heat evenly and to last through generations of use.
 It’s a very large pan, so sometimes it feels difficult to use it on stoves, but once the consumer gets used to it, they should have no problem maneuvering it around their kitchen.
 It’s a model that can be used on a variety of stovetops include gas, induction, or electric ones.
 It can also be used outdoors on an open fire if so desired.
 And since it’s made from 12-gauge carbon steel, it’s not only extremely durable, but it also heats very evenly.

 It’s a tough skillet that’s expertly crafted in the United States by Lodge–a company that’s been making cast iron and carbon steel skillets for the better part of 124-years.
-Every single pan that leaves their South Pittsburg, Tennessee factory is made with care and seasoned with natural oils that season their surfaces.
-That makes these pans suitable for a variety of dishes including browning or searing meats, making hash browns, or making paella.
-And since it’s durable enough to be used in an oven, it can also be used for making dishes such as skillet-fried chicken, Skillet Ratatouille, skillet trout, or just about any other dish imaginable.
+Every single pan that leaves their South Pittsburg, Tennessee factory is made with care and seasoned with natural oils.
+That makes these pans suitable for searing meats, making hash browns, or making paella.
+And since it’s oven-safe, you can also use it to make skillet-fried chicken, ratatouille, trout, or just about any other dish imaginable.

 Best Omelet Pan: De Buyer Mineral B 9.5-Inch Omelet Pan